-How Former Nazis Ended Up Living In The U.S. After World War II
+How Thousands Of Nazis Ended Up Living In The U.S. After World War II

 Netflix's latest docuseries, The Devil Next Door, follows a Ukrainian man named John Demjanjuk who, after immigrating and spending much of his life in Ohio, was convicted in 2011 of being an accessory to the deaths of 28,060 people during World War II.
 Demjanjuk maintained his innocence until his death in 2012, and his exact involvement (or lack thereof) in the war is still contested to this day.
 But it's clear his story is one of many: there have been thousands of other alleged Nazis living in America after WWII.